 Risk should be mitigated by a balanced approach, ensuring that the MSP process makes adequate provision for all related activities required.
 In Step 9 of the process described in Section 3, the effectiveness of measures in place is evaluated aiming at adjustment of the measures but also contributing to future projects.

-It is important for each country to apply their conditions and requirements in the application of their MSP processes.

-On a case-by-case basis, National Authorities may consider:
+On a case-by-case basis, National Competent Authorities may consider:

-Establishing:
+Establishing approved IMO routeing measures, e.g.:

 TSS;